yossigi/compress_roas/README.md

 This branch has the data-sets used in "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) and below are the instructions on how to reproduce the results provided in the paper and/or run them on new datasets.

+## Dependencies
+- You first need to install RPKI.net package (https://github.com/dragonresearch/rpki.net/) and have it running and fetching ROAs.
+- You also need to have these Python packages:
+ - Pytrie
+ - netaddr

 ### Data-sets used:
 - BGP RIB files:
  - For the IPv6 you can find the RIB files through here (http://archive.routeviews.org/route-views6/bgpdata/)